 ❄️ When in Season?

 Generally the blood orange season runs from December to May or June.
 Peak time is February to April.
-Imports can also be found when out of season.
+Imports can also be found when out of season, especially around Halloween.

-February to April seems to be the sweet spot in terms of cost, selection, and quality.
+Besides the color, the flavor is not there either.
+I wouldn't be in a rush to get blood oranges until February.
+From then through April seems to be the sweet spot in terms of cost, selection, and quality.

 They seem to be lasting more into spring now than in past years.
 I can't speak much for the quality than as usually that time of year I am more interested in peaches and cherries.